 What is diabetic ketoacidosis (DKA)?

-What causes DKA?
+What causes it?

 What are the symptoms?

-How is DKA diagnosed?
+How is it diagnosed?

-How is it treated?
+How is diabetic ketoacidosis treated?

 Health Tools help you make wise health decisions or take action to improve your health.